7RU7H/Archive/Web-Hacking/Burpsuite/Burpsuite-Helpsheet.md

 # Burpsuite
 This is not a full detailed guide of how to use burpsuite more a selection of tricks and tips.
-There full courses of how to use this avaliable from Portswigger, but massive amount of free resources and relatively cheap resources to learn and practice from.
-This Cheatsheet is more just shortcuts, but is intended to make avaliable some of the functionality you may require extract from GUI menu to a scenario:
+It not really a cheatsheet and more a sheet of helpful stuff.
+There are full courses of how to use this avaliable from Portswigger, but their are also massive amounts of free resources and relatively cheap resources to learn and practice from.
+This Helphsheet is more just shortcuts, but is intended to make avaliable some of the functionality you may require extract from GUI menu to a scenario:
 *Problem X -> Do this with Burpsuite(plus another applications)*
 It is also not a showcase of plugins I like or support.
 Some of the tips very simple for simple problems, sometimes that is simply required.

 [Official Documentation](https://portswigger.net/burp/documentation/desktop)